ant1fact/jalapino-api/README.md

 }
 ```

 ## Contributing to the Jalapino API

 All of the backend code is formatted using [Black](https://github.com/psf/black).
 Imports are sorted using the `Python Refactor: Sort Imports` command available as part of the Python extension for VSCode.

-To run the backend locally:
+ℹ️ To run the backend locally
 ```bash
 # Set up the environment
 python -m venv .venv